Orlando: A Biography: Direct ties to Vita Sackville-West

-In the novel, Woolf satirizes Sackville-West's fascination with the Romani, as it is the Romani caravan in the Balkans that first accepts Orlando as a woman.
-It is also hinted that it was a spell cast by the Romani witch whom Orlando married that caused Orlando's transformation.
-The Romani witch, Rosina Pepita, shares the name of Sackville-West's grandmother, a Spanish dancer.

-Orlando remains an English aristocrat regardless of her sex, and cannot really adjust to the nomadic lifestyle of the Romani caravan as it wanders across the Balkans and Anatolia.
+Certain subjects are directly inspired by Vita Sackville-West and her relationship to Woolf.
+Sackville-West and Woolf wrote back and forth about the Romani people often, romanticizing (and exoticizing) them but also perhaps identifying with their perceived transgressiveness against English society and its strict gendered roles and heterosexual expectations.
+Orlando meets a Romani witch, Rosina Pepita, who shares a name with Sackville-West's grandmother who was a Spanish dancer.
+However, Orlando remains an English aristocrat regardless of her sex, and fails to adjust to the nomadic lifestyle of the Romani caravan as it wanders across the Balkans and Anatolia.
 In real life, Sackville-West fantasized about joining a Romani caravan, but she did not really wish to give up the settled life of the aristocracy for living in poverty, or to be subject to the same discrimination as the Romani.